hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 - [ ] If time - morphological chart?
 - [ ] Update today's log

+note: this article on [Geometry Charts](https://www.bikeexchange.co.uk/blog/bike-geometry-charts) is coming in handy when trying to quantify the requirements for the bike.
+I'm aiming for a sort of hybrid commuter style geometry, nothing too aggressive or road-bikey.

 [jump to top](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/ProjectLog.md#project-log)

 ##### {end link}